HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ![served by the webserver](/schoolsites-help/images/uploading/upload-destination.png)

 Selecting next will bring you to a page where the file "lives."
+Avoid linking to this page because it's for admins only.

 Click on the file name under the "view, edit, etc." menu.

 ![upload confirmation](/schoolsites-help/images/uploading/upload-confirm.png)

+It will bring you to a view of just the file in it's entirety.

 The URL should look like this: /sites/default/files/"your-file-name.pdf"